cp099/Sherlock-Python/README.md

 ## ⚖️ License

 This project is licensed under the Apache License, Version 2.0.
 See the [LICENSE](LICENSE) file for the full license text and the [NOTICE](NOTICE) file for attribution details.

----
-This project is a testament to the power of iterative development and a great example of modernizing an existing application with new technologies and features.